a-wallen/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/domain-driven-design.md

 4\.
 The responsibility of [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) is to maintain a list of objects affected by a business transaction and coordinates the writing out of changes and the resolution of concurrency problems((No intermediate state)).
 If any one persistence service fails, the whole transaction will be failed so, roll back operation will be called to put the object back in initial state.

-1. Handling operations (INSERT, UPDATE and DELETE) with SQLite to persis the data.
+1. Handling operations (INSERT, UPDATE and DELETE) with SQLite to persist the data.
 2. Saving or querying the data in the cloud to finish the operation.